bvohaska/foil/documentation/rsagen.md

 ```

-### Using other foil features
+### Using foil for other features

 Other features are much more involed.
-For documentation, see the Documentation folder.
+For documentation, see the Documentation folder

 ## Contributors